Blog

 Calculating the average cost of a custom-built home is more difficult than an existing home, as each build is unique and customized to personal preference.
 Some home builders will offer a cost-per-square-foot pricing model.
 Keystone Custom Homes doesn’t use this model because the cost of a basic homesite is included in all pricing!

 Energy-efficiency is an important factor when comparing the cost of building a new house vs. buying an older home.
 Because they’re built with durable technology and equipped with Energy Star products, new construction homes are 70% more energy-efficient than resale homes.
+This efficiency makes for less expensive energy bills, as well.

 Not only does an energy-efficient home leave less of a carbon footprint, it also helps lower monthly utility bills.
 Aged windows, inefficient lighting, and outdated appliances found in older homes are often the source of hidden energy costs that drive utility bills through the roof.
 Keystone Custom Homes’ Energy Plus homes are constructed for maximum insulation and include energy-efficient appliances that make them 40% more energy efficient than other new homes!